monadicsystems/monadicsystems.github.io/post3.md

 # Named Routes in Okapi: Part II

-In Part I we pondered the motivation for type safe named routes, and learned how they work in other frameworks like Yesod and Servant.
+In Part I we pondered the motivation for named routes, and learned how they work in other frameworks like Yesod and Servant.
-Now we can talk about how type safe named routes are implemented in Okapi.
+Now we can talk about how named routes are implemented in Okapi.

 ### -XPatternSynonyms